SFA Glossary

 L

 • Leave of Absence (LOA) – A leave of absence is a period of time approved by the school during which the student is not in attendance but is considered to be enrolled.
 Each school is required to have a formal leave of absence policy.
-The student must follow the policy when requested a leave of absence.
+The student must follow the policy when requesting a leave of absence.
 The school must approve the student’s request in accordance with the policy.
 The student’s request must be in writing.

 M